devremoto/angular-form-generator/README.md

 ### Method 1: Unified Context Menu (Recommended)

 1. Right-click on a TypeScript file in the Explorer or Editor
-2. Select "Angular Form Generator" from the context menu
+2. Select "Angular Form Scaffolder" from the context menu
 3. Choose from the available options:
-   - 🔧 **Generate Form** - Create Angular form component from model class
+   - 🔧 **Scaffold Form** - Create Angular form component from model class
    - 📄 **Generate JSDoc** - Add JSDoc comments with validation rules to model properties
-   - 🎯 **Generate Form Here** - Generate form component using current file/model
+   - 🎯 **Scaffold Form Here** - Scaffold form component using current file/model
    - ❌ **Cancel** - Close the menu

 **Navigation Tips:**